mbakli/DistributedMobilityDB/README.md

 - <ins>num_tiles</ins>: Number of generated tiles
 - <ins>table_name_out</ins>: Name of the distributed table
 - <ins>tiling_method</ins>: Name of the tiling method: <ins>crange</ins>, <ins>hierarchical</ins>
 - <ins>tiling_granularity</ins> (Optional): The tiling granularity.
 The default value depends on the granularity selection process of the tiling method that chooses between shape- and point-based strategies to create load-balanced tiles.
-The user can change that by setting this parameter.
+The user can set this parameter to customize the tiling granularity.
 - <ins>tiling_type</ins> (Optional): The tiling type of the tiling method.
-It can be one of the following: temporal, spatial, spatiotemporal.
+It can be one of the following: temporal, spatial, or spatiotemporal.
 The default value depends on the given column type.
-- <ins>colocation_table</ins> (Optional): Colocate the input table with another table
+- <ins>colocation_table</ins> (Optional): This argument allows you to colocate the input table with another table.
+For example, you can use this feature to create tiles based on given boundaries such as province borders.
+By specifying the colocation_table and colocation_column arguments, you can ensure that your data is organized and managed in a way that suits your specific needs.
-- <ins>colocation_column</ins> (Optional): The colocation column
+- <ins>colocation_column</ins> (Optional): Specify the colocation column.
 - <ins>physical_partitioning</ins> (Optional): Determine whether or not to physically partition data.
 - <ins>object_segmentation</ins> (Optional): Determine whether or not to segment the input spatiotemporal column.

+By utilizing the create_spatiotemporal_distributed_table() function with these arguments, you can easily create a distributed table that suits your data management needs.

 -----------------------------------------------------------------------------------------------------------------------
 # Use Cases